Clogmia albipunctata

 Ecological Role

-Important of matter in aquatic and decaying environments, particularly in sewage treatment systems where are considered organisms.
+Important decomposer of organic matter in aquatic and decaying environments, particularly in sewage treatment systems where larvae are considered beneficial organisms.
 Potential mechanical for bacteria: documented carriage of 45 bacterial including nosocomial , with location-specific microbial dominated by environmental bacteria (Pseudomonas, Ralstonia) but also including potential clinical (Mycobacterium, Acinetobacter baumannii, Providencia, Nocardia).
 Can plug pipes and cause food or water through bacterial .
 Airborne from dead may cause allergic respiratory reactions.

 Human Relevance